 3. Highly Creative Atmosphere

-Marketing agencies are colourful, creative places filled with energetic people.
+Marketing agencies are colorful, creative places filled with energetic people.
 This creativity can lead to powerful and unique campaigns to take your brand to the next level.

 4. Friends in High Places

 Agencies will have personal relationships with people at all platforms on which you advertise.
-They are taken more seriously than individual companies which equates to early feature updates, better service and attention, opportunities to test Beta features and faster response to support issues.
+They are taken more seriously than individual companies which equate to early feature updates, better service and attention, opportunities to test Beta features, and faster response to support issues.

 Having In-House Marketing is like opening a small agency in your own company.
 As a Manager Director or a CEO, be aware that if you aren’t marketing orientated or have little marketing experience, this can be very difficult to do well.